shravastee-thakur/SecureFlow/README.md

 # SecureFlow
 ### MERN Authentication API

-A secure, robust, and modern authentication backend built with the MERN stack (MongoDB, Express.js, and Node.js).
+A secure, robust, and modern authentication backend built with the MERN stack (MongoDB, Express.js, and Node.js) and Tailwind CSS.
 This API provides a comprehensive set of authentication features, including JWT-based authentication, multi-factor authentication (MFA) with OTP via email, and a secure password management flow.

 ## Features